 How I2S can help family businesses

 I have seen several examples of such businesses going through the Innovate 2 Succeed (I2S) programme, and witnessed similar patterns of behaviour.
-I have also seen how the programme can provide ways in which family-owned and run companies can alleviate these pressures - and keep driving their innovative spirit forward.
+I have also seen how the programme can provide ways in which family-owned and run companies can alleviate these pressures - and keep driving business innovation forward.
 So here are four tips to help overcome these common problems.

 - Take a step back